Categories

 As an online solution, online identity verification is still taking its baby steps.
 Verification of identity comes in multiple variants, and there are multiple methods for how identity is verified.
 The entire process of verifying identities used to be pretty simple, but as online transactions have grown in both volume and complexity, the process of digital identity verification has expanded into something else altogether.

 For unique sources and channels, users are uncomfortable sharing personal information for verification.
 Basic details like name, address, and government-issued IDs are not good enough to get a complete idea of a person’s identity.
-To get more personal details about a customer and verify the identity, organizations need to act responsibly and try to bridge the trust gap between technology and trust.
+To get more personal details about a customer and verify their identity, organizations need to act responsibly and try to bridge the trust gap between technology and trust.

 As more and more people enter the identity verification market, and the volatile nature of the industry, the online identity verification process is not stable.
 This constantly changing market leads to irregularities when it comes to the serviceability and security of identity verification services.